lukehinds/gotroot.github.io/_posts/2017-01-26-tripleo-security-hardening.markdown

-By utlising TripleO Heat templates, it then becomes possible to toggle this value to false (should someone have a reason to do that) using an enviroment file and passing in a value of `horizon::enforce_password_check: true`
+By utlising TripleO Heat templates, it then becomes possible to toggle this value to false (should someone have a reason to do that) using an enviroment file and passing in a value of `horizon::enforce_password_check: false`

 ### Disallow Iframe Embed